SboneloMdluli/ELEN4020-Lab3/README.md

 ## Info

-This is lab comprises of the following students.<\br>
-Sbonelo Mdluli(1101772), Heemal Ryan(792656), Haroon Rehman(1438756)
+This is lab comprises of the following students.<br /> Sbonelo Mdluli(1101772), Heemal Ryan(792656), Haroon Rehman(1438756)

 ### Installation